TOKYO

 By Catherine Flores

 With an eclectic blend of culinary delights, Shinjuku caters to every palate, offering everything from traditional Japanese cuisine to innovative fusion dishes.
-Amidst the bustling energy of this vibrant district, diners can find intimate izakayas, sophisticated sushi bars, and avant-garde gastronomic experiences.
+Amidst the bustling energy of this vibrant district, diners can find intimate izakaya, sophisticated sushi bars and avant-garde gastronomic experiences.

-Embark on a culinary journey through Shinjuku's finest as we uncover the top 10 best restaurants that promise unforgettable dining adventures.
+Embark on a culinary journey through this energetic district as we uncover the best restaurants in Shinjuku.

 Watch: Shizuka explores Golden Gai and Omoide Yokocho